Maria-mcg/Geomtry-Project-3/README.md

 # Geomtry-Project-3

-This project implemnt the 'easiest' of the convex hull algorithm
+This project implemnt the 'easiest' of the convex hull algorithms